yewstack/yew/docs/concepts/function-components.md

 There are cases where you want to define your own Hooks for reasons.
 Yew allows you to define your own Hooks which lets you extract your potentially stateful logic from the component into reusable functions.
 See the [Defining custom hooks](function-components/custom-hooks.md#defining-custom-hooks) section for more information.

+## Further reading

+* The React documentation has a section on [React hooks](https://reactjs.org/docs/hooks-intro.html).
+These are not exactly the same as Yew's hooks, but the underlying concept is similar.